 We’ve been dreaming about this warm bowl of stuff since devouring it a couple weeks ago.
 Octopus is chopped up into a bolognese with kale and tomatoes.
 Ramen imitating pasta.
 Another brothless wonder.

 Whoa.
 This is intense.
-If you don't like a fishy flavor, move on.
-However, if you enjoy taking the sea in your mouth, then you're going to love this fish-filled bowl of ramen.
+If you don’t like a fishy flavor, move on.
+However, if you enjoy taking the sea in your mouth, then you’re going to love this fish-filled bowl of ramen.
 The base is a creamy monkfish liver broth, which is where that potency comes from.
-It has a nice subtle smokiness to it too, thanks to torched squid in the mix.
-Don't be scared.
+It has a nice, subtle smokiness to it, thanks to torched squid in the mix.
+Don’t be scared.

-Not to be left out, their soba is solid too.
-It's not as exciting or flavor-packed, but if you want something on the lighter side, go with the buckwheat noodles.
+Not to be left out, their soba is solid, too.
+It’s not as exciting or flavor-packed, but if you want something on the lighter side, go with these buckwheat noodles.

-We haven't been to the "new" one here at Okonomi, but having been to his others, and knowing what goes on, there's no doubt in our minds that it'd be worth the time and money investment.
-Yuji and Tara use Japanese noodles in ways you've never seen before, like creating octopus filled ravioli or a salmon and cheese mazemen.
+We haven’t been to the “new” one here at Okonomi, but having been to the others and knowing what goes on, there’s no doubt in our minds that it’d be worth the time and money investment.
+Yuji and Tara use Japanese noodles in ways you’ve never seen before, like creating octopus-filled ravioli or a salmon and cheese mazemen.
 Do it.